 An individual who has transferred, graduated, been academically disqualified, or expelled from the University for alleged violation(s) committed prior to separation from the University.

 This policy may be applied to any academic activity conducted on campus or elsewhere.
 Scholarly research is considered an academic activity, which may or may not be related to a specific course.
 Additionally, this includes behavior conducted online, via e-mail or through other electronic media.
-Wichita State University may take action if an alleged violation of this policy is brought to the attention of University officials.
+Wichita State University will take action if an alleged violation of this policy is brought to the attention of University officials.

 Definitions For purposes of this policy, the following terms have the definitions provided below.
 Please note that some of these terms may have different meanings in other contexts.